scality/eve/doc/source/services/artifacts.rst

 Permanent archival
 ------------------

-Eve archives artifacts permanently, via a "promotion" mechanism, if the following conditions are met:
+Eve can archive artifacts permanently, via a promotion mechanism, with the following requirements:

+- a tag which does not contain the '/' character exists in the repository for the commit hash of the build we want to promote.

 - a set of artifacts corresponding to a SUCCESSFUL build exists for the hash on which the tag points (this induces that promotion can only occur within 14 days of the last successful build).

-- a tag exists in the repository in the format of 3 or 4 numbers separated by a dot, and possibly followed by '_' and free text.
-The tag must be annoted with the number of a build on that hash, with format '%<buildnumber>'.
-The artifacts of that build will be archived.

-  Valid examples of tagging are:

-  - git tag -am '%1234' 7.8.9
-  - git tag -am '%1234' 7.8.9.10
-  - git tag -am '%1234' 7.8.9_label

-In order for this to work, this version of Eve additionally requires the following mandatory rules to be implemented for each repository that requires artifacts archival:
+In order for this to work, this version of Eve additionally requires the following mandatory rule to be implemented for each repository that requires artifacts archival:

-- :ref:`the script get_product_version.sh<get_product_version>` *must* exist
-  and *must* return a string of 3 or 4 integers separated by dots.

 - The finalized artifacts container *must* contain a file named `build_status/.final_status`, which contains the global status of the build